 I didn’t always feel this way.
 Because, well, I’m not perfect.
 And back when I was a perfectionist, being not-perfect was unacceptable.
 (I consider myself a “recovering perfectionist,” because I just don’t have time for that nonsense anymore.)

-I’m sure you can relate: when you take honest inventory of the sum of your being, it seems like your flaws add up more quickly than your charming qualities.
+I’m sure you can relate: when you take honest inventory of the sum of your being, your flaws add up more quickly than your charms.
 While it’s easy to feel this way, I would suggest that your friends and your loved ones disagree with the outcome of your equation.
 Sure, it’s true: no one is perfect.
 And it’s also true that anger, jealousy, bitterness, and insecurity are ubiquitous human emotional responses.
-In yoga, we believe we are all working toward equilibrium between the dark and the light (remember this post about those crazy neon shorts?) to become whole and authentic.
-So we can still be friends with ourselves, even if we are only nearly-perfect.
+In yoga philosophy, we believe we are all working toward equilibrium between the dark and the light sides of our personality (remember this post about those crazy neon shorts?) to embrace our whole and authentic presence.

-And YOU need to invest in yourself, get to know yourself, and make friends with yourself—the imperfect parts AND the perfect parts—to truly feel whole, authentic, and confident.
+And YOU need to invest in yourself, get to know yourself, and make friends with yourself—the imperfect parts AND the perfect parts—to truly feel whole, authentic, and present.

-Trungpa writes: “Meditation is contacting our actual situation, the raw and the rugged state of our mind and being.
-No matter what is there, we should look at it.
-It is building a long-term friendship with [yourself.]”
+Chögyam Trungpa calls this: “Making friends with yourself through Meditation and Everyday Awareness.”
+He writes, “meditation is contacting our actual situation, the raw and the rugged state of our mind and being.
+No matter what is there, we should look at it with presence.
+[Meditation is] building a long-term friendship with yourself.”